EricBalingit/game-programming-md/src/chapter-1_1.md

 at some point, uses someone else's example and works with objects or structures that are unfamiliar.
 If you are confused about what a piece of code is doing, ask!  <a class="external" href="http://stackoverflow.com/">Stack Overflow</a>
-is a great place to find answers to questions you may have or post questions where the already provided answers do not exactly help with your specific question.
+is a great place to find answers to questions you may have or to post questions where the already provided answers do not exactly help with your specific question.